- DPhil (PhD), History of Art, University of Oxford

 - MA, History of Art, Aesthetics, Marylhurst University

-Specializes in undergraduate research and postgraduate, open discipline competitions, including: Marshall, Ertegun, Rhodes, Gates-Cambridge, Churchill, Mitchell, Knight-Hennessy, Yenching, and Schwarzman opportunities; research focused opportunities including the Goldwater, Astronaut, Carnegie, and NSF GRFP for undergraduate candidates; and is the UChicago FPA for the Fulbright Scholar (Faculty) and Post-Doc programs.
+Specializes in undergraduate research and postgraduate, open discipline fellowships, including: Marshall, Ertegun, Rhodes, Gates-Cambridge, Churchill, Mitchell, Knight-Hennessy, Yenching, and Schwarzman; research focused opportunities including the Goldwater, Astronaut, Carnegie, and NSF GRFP for undergraduate candidates; and is the UChicago FPA for the Fulbright Scholar (Faculty) and Post-Doc programs.
 Additional expertise in UK/IRE graduate study opportunities.

 Logan Leak is a second-year in the College studying Biological Sciences.
 Aside from working as the undergraduate assistant at the CCSA, Logan is also the co-president of UChicago Science Olympiad, a science outreach organization that promotes STEM education in Chicago through Science Olympiad, a program that he was a part of in high school.
 He is also interested in biological research, specifically in the field of immunotherapy, and has also served as a board member of Block 58, UChicago's education policy and research student organization.